gimlet-io/gimlet-website/src/docs/configuring-policy-based-deploys.md

 You can automate releases to your staging or production environment.

-On this page you will learn how to create release policies - that are triggered on certain conditions - to automatically release to a target environment.
+On this page, you will learn how to create release policies - that are triggered on certain conditions - to automatically release to a target environment.

 ## Set release policies in the Gimlet environment file

 You can control environment configuration with the Gimlet manifest files in the `.gimlet/` folder in your application source code repository.
 It pins down the release configuration to a target environment.

-As a recap here is an example configuration for an application's staging environment.
+As a recap, here is an example configuration for an application's staging environment.

 It pins down the Helm chart to use, its version, and the configuration variables for the staging environment: